p-aakash/Hill-Cipher/README.md

 # Hill-Cipher
-Hill Cipher Encryption and Decryption for (n x n) matrix
+Hill Cipher : Encryption and Decryption for (n x n) matrix built in Java